 Please ensure you make full use of these in preparing to attend the qualifiers and national finals.
+Past competition tasks can also be obtained from the competition organisers.

 A wise man can learn more from a foolish question than a fool can learn from a wise answer.